Pulmonology

 5 / 50

-5. Which one of the following is false in silicosis?
+5. Which of the following is not associated with interstitial lung disease?

 6 / 50